DTG Performance Company

 About the student choreography showcase...

-Equinox student choreographers present their works in a one night only show in the blackbox at Greenville Technical Charter High School.
+Equinox student choreographers present their works in a one night only show in the blackbox at Younts Center for the Performing Arts.
 They will work with a lighting and sound designer to get their piece stage ready as well as participate in a Q+A session with the audience after the show.

 Please note applications are closed for the student choreography program at this time.
 They will reopen in May 2026.